Electron diffraction: Selected area electron diffraction

 The simplest diffraction technique in TEM is selected area electron diffraction (SAED) where the incident beam is wide and close to parallel.
-To select a particular region of interest from which the diffraction is collected, an aperture is used which is typically part of a thin foil of a heavy metal such as tungsten which has a number of small holes in it.
+An aperture is used to select a particular region of interest from which the diffraction is collected.
+These apertures are part of a thin foil of a heavy metal such as tungsten which has a number of small holes in it.
 This way diffraction information can be limited to, for instance, individual crystallites.
-Unfortunately the method is limited by the spherical aberration of the objective lens, so is only accurate for large grains with tens of thousands of atoms or more; for smaller regions a focused probe is needed..
+Unfortunately the method is limited by the spherical aberration of the objective lens, so is only accurate for large grains with tens of thousands of atoms or more; for smaller regions a focused probe is needed.

 If a parallel beam is used to acquire a diffraction pattern from a single-crystal, the result is similar to a two-dimensional projection of the crystal reciprocal lattice.
 From this one can determine interplanar distances and angles and in some cases crystal symmetry, particularly when the electron beam is down a major zone axis, see for instance the database by Jean-Paul Morniroli.
-In combination with modern automated analytical software such as CrysTBox, SAED can be used for a quantitative analysis with reasonable precision.
 However, projector lens aberrations such as barrel distortion as well as dynamical diffraction effects (e.g.) cannot be ignored.
-For instance, certain diffraction spots which are not present in x-ray diffraction can appear, for instance Gjønnes-Moodie extinction conditions.
-Hence x-ray diffraction remains the preferred method for precise lattice parameter measurements.
+For instance, certain diffraction spots which are not present in x-ray diffraction can appear, for instance those due to Gjønnes-Moodie extinction conditions.

-If the sample is tilted relative to the electron beam, different sets of crystallographic planes contribute to the pattern yielding different types of diffraction patterns, approximately different projections of the reciprocal lattice, see Figure 12.
-This can be used to determine the crystal orientation, which in turn can be used to set the orientation needed for a particular experiment, for instance to determine the misorientation between adjacent grains or crystal twins.
-Furthermore a series of diffraction patterns varying in tilt can be acquired and processed using a diffraction tomography approach.
+If the sample is tilted relative to the electron beam, different sets of crystallographic planes contribute to the pattern yielding different types of diffraction patterns, approximately different projections of the reciprocal lattice, see Figure 11.
+This can be used to determine the crystal orientation, which in turn can be used to set the orientation needed for a particular experiment.
+Furthermore, a series of diffraction patterns varying in tilt can be acquired and processed using a diffraction tomography approach.
 There are ways to combine this with direct methods algorithms using electrons and other methods such as charge flipping, or automated diffraction tomography to solve crystal structures.

-Apart from limiting the beam using the selected area aperture, localization can be achieved by condensing the incident beam into a narrow probe.
-This technique is called microprobe or nanoprobe diffraction, or simply nanodiffraction.
-Probes of diameter smaller than 1 nm can be obtained.
-At these extremes the probe dimension comes at the price of the beam being nearly parallel, even though microprobe can be achieved with parallel beam.
-Compared to SAED, the resulting diffraction spots can be significantly broader, making a manual analysis less accurate.
-Accurate processing is possible with software, significantly improving accuracy and repeatability of the results.